"Mindful of Race"

 • To access early registration for workshops and retreats.

-• To receive individual welcome meeting with an IMCC teacher.
+• To receive one individual meeting with an IMCC teacher.

-• Access to the Members section of the IMCC website where Board meeting minutes and the budget will be posted.
+• Access to the Members section of the IMCC website, where Board meeting minutes and the budget are posted.

 Am I already a member?
 Unless you have visited imeditation.org and registered as a Member after June 15, 2014, you are not a member under the new Membership Structure.
 If you were registered in the past, you will continue to receive our e-blasts.
 But you must re-register to become a Member.